Glendale Narrows

 The Glendale Narrows is a scenic 11 mile (17.7 km) section of the Los Angeles River in the Northeast Los Angeles region of Los Angeles County, California.

 History

 The Tongva people used the Los Angeles River as a vital resource, and had village sites in the larger Glendale Narrows region.
 These villages included Yaanga and Geveronga.

 Geography

+The Glendale Narrows forms a mountain pass separating the Santa Monica Mountains to the west from the San Rafael Hills to the east.

 The section's course is adjacent to Glendale, Griffith Park, Los Feliz, Atwater Village, and Elysian Valley.
 It is one of four sections of the Los Angeles River that has an earthen bottom.
 The area is popular for outdoor recreation, birdwatching, and local fishing.

 Major streets crossing it include: Los Feliz Boulevard, Glendale Boulevard, and Fletcher Drive.
 There is also a footbridge between Sunnynook River Park and Atwater Village, south of Los Feliz Blvd.